Huenxxx/scriptbotmusicdiscord/docs/FAQ.md

 ### Can I play Spotify playlists?
 Yes!
 Use `!play spotify_playlist_url` (requires Spotify configuration).
 The first song starts playing immediately while the rest load in the background.

+### Why does the bot sometimes show options and sometimes play immediately?
+The bot is smart!
+It analyzes search results:
+- **With Spotify:** Searches Spotify first for exact match, then finds on YouTube
+- **Popular songs** (50M+ views, official channels) play instantly
+- **Ambiguous searches** (multiple artists, versions) show options
+- **Filters out** full albums, lyrics videos, and compilations This gives you speed when it's obvious, and choice when it's not.

+### Does Spotify help with YouTube searches?
+Yes!
+If you have Spotify configured, the bot searches Spotify first to get the exact artist and song name, then searches YouTube with that info.
+This avoids getting full albums or wrong versions.

 ### How do I save playlists?
 Use `!playlist_save name` to save the current queue.